Skip to Content

 The stuff you pack in your bag should be lightweight and travel-friendly, and clothes should be able to work overtime so you don’t need as many of them.

-Our fabric fabrics for fall travel (four seasons actually) are merino wool and goose down.
+Our favorite fabrics for fall travel (four seasons, actually) are merino wool and goose down.

 We’ll dig deeper into what to pack for Vermont in October later on, but here’s a basic overview of what you’ll need for a week-long trip.
 If you’re just visiting for the weekend, you can pair it down even further.